Synthetify/synthetify-protocol/docs/docs/stats.md

 ### Statistic Cards

 There are five cards with:
-- current debt of the collateral
+- current value of the collateral
-- current value debt
+- current debt value
 - volume from 24h ago
 - fee from 24h ago
 - mint from 24h ago